-- 1) All required approvals and permits should be obtained prior to the commencement of any Site alteration / construction activities. - 2) Future Site Plans should show a 30 m waterbody setback from the pond located on adjacent lands.
-As well, future Site Plans should include the location of perimeter control Erosion and Sediment Control (ESC) / Wildlife Exclusion Fencing. - 3) A Restoration and Planting Plan should be developed during the Detailed Design to enhance the 30 m waterbody setback based on soil/sun conditions and native plant species. - 4) SWM Design should consider supporting the coldwater thermal regime of the watercourse downstream of the outlet. - 5) An Erosion and Sediment Control (ESC) Plan should be developed with the SWM and outflow design to prevent sedimentation into the waterbody. - a) Before any construction activities take place, it is essential that perimeter ESC fencing be installed around construction areas and outside of the waterbody setback - b) ESC Fencing should be properly keyed into the ground and securely fastened to vertical supports spaced ≤ 2 m apart.
+- All required approvals and permits should be obtained prior to the commencement of any Site alteration / construction activities. - Future Site Plans should show a 30 m waterbody setback from the pond and Mill Pond located on adjacent lands.
+As well, future Site Plans should include the location of perimeter control Erosion and Sediment Control (ESC) / Wildlife Exclusion Fencing. - A Restoration and Planting Plan should be developed during the Detailed Design to enhance the 30 m waterbody setback based on soil/sun conditions and native plant species. - SWM Design should consider supporting the coldwater thermal regime of the watercourse downstream of the outlet. - An Erosion and Sediment Control (ESC) Plan should be developed with the SWM and outflow design to prevent sedimentation into the waterbody. - Before any construction activities take place, it is essential that perimeter ESC fencing be installed around construction areas and outside of the waterbody setback - ESC Fencing should be properly keyed into the ground and securely fastened to vertical supports spaced ≤ 2 m apart.
 This key control measure will help prevent sediment from entering surface water features (i.e., wetlands and the watercourse) in the surrounding landscape.
 All sediment fencing should be regularly maintained and kept in good working condition until the area has been stabilized and successfully revegetated.
-Any observed overland drainage channels originating from Site, that may or may not have arisen because of erosion, should be directed to a check dam structure before discharging to off-site areas. - c) Construction activities that require earthworks (e.g., grading, excavation, etc.) should be scheduled to avoid dates of heavy rainfall events and times of high runoff volumes.
+Any observed overland drainage channels originating from Site, that may or may not have arisen because of erosion, should be directed to a check dam structure before discharging to off-site areas. - The ESC Plan will be developed in coordination between the design engineers and Cambium to ensure it also addresses the wildlife mitigation goals (e.g. wildlife exclusion fencing).

-6) Measures to increase infiltration of surface run-off from new surfaces (i.e., LID features) should be encouraged and, where possible, including on the Site Plans.

-- 7) To prevent negative impacts on migratory birds and SAR bats, vegetation removal should be completed from October 1 to March 31.
+- Construction activities that require earthworks (e.g., grading, excavation, etc.) should be scheduled to avoid dates of heavy rainfall events and times of high runoff volumes. - Measures to increase infiltration of surface run-off from new surfaces (i.e., LID features) should be encouraged and, where possible, including on the Site Plans. - To prevent negative impacts on migratory birds and SAR bats, vegetation removal should be completed from October 1 to March 31.
 If construction activities are underway during the bird nesting season or active period for SAR bats (April 1 to September 30), the construction area should be investigated regularly for the presence of breeding birds and nests containing eggs and/or young, or suitable roost trees for bats.
-Nests discovered on Site should be left undisturbed until young have fledged or the nest is determined to be inactive. - 8) Machinery and building materials should be stored within the construction area throughout the construction period. - 9) Though not identified in the field inventories, any subsequently identified SAR discovered on the property will be left undisturbed as dictated by the Endangered Species Act, 2007.
+Nests discovered on Site should be left undisturbed until young have fledged or the nest is determined to be inactive. - Machinery and building materials should be stored within the construction area throughout the construction period. - Though not identified in the field inventories, any subsequently identified SAR discovered on the property will be left undisturbed as dictated by the Endangered Species Act, 2007.
 If any SAR individuals are encountered, they should be photographed and allowed time to move out of harm's way.
 SAR observations should be reported to the Natural Heritage Information Centre.

-Closing 8.0
+8.0 Closing